mohsensoori/taverna-workbench/README.md

 Taverna Workbench Biodiversity is equivalent to the Core edition bundled with the plugins for the Service Catalogue and WebDAV.

+### Docker container

+Docker Taverna Workbench use container BioDesktop Ubuntu.

+[BioDesktop](https://hub.docker.com/r/bigscience/biodesktop/) is a Linux container specifically designed for enabling open science.
+It is a free and open source operating system based on Ubuntu 15.10 and CentOs 7.2.
+BioDesktop is the junction of two softwares: Docker container and a Linux operating system.

 ### Contributing

 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.